 65 Goalkeeper Training Exercises is a must-have addition to every coach’s bookshelf.

-Andy Elleray is a goalkeeping coach who also specializes in performance analysis and sports science.
+About The Author: Andy Elleray is a goalkeeping coach who also specializes in performance analysis and sports science.
 His former clubs include Cheltenham Town, Liverpool and Chelsea, working at different levels, and in a variety of roles.
-He is currently responsible for the goalkeeping development at Birmingham City Ladies Football Club where he works at all levels of the club with youth international goalkeepers in the female game.
+He is currently responsible for the goalkeeping development at Birmingham City Women Football Club where he works at all levels of the club with youth international goalkeepers in the female game.
+Andy also coaches in the boy’s academy at Birmingham City where he works with young goalkeepers in the club’s pre-academy and full academy programmes.
 He is also involved in different regional and youth international coaching environments.
 Holding UEFA qualifications, Youth Awards, and a Master’s degree, Andy blends different approaches into his current coaching projects.

 Author: Andy Elleray